yahniukov/FIFO_Verilog/README.md

 # FIFO_Verilog
-Async Write/Read FIFO Implementation on the Verilog with variable with custom Depth/Width
+Async Write/Read FIFO Implementation on the Verilog with custom Depth/Width.
+There is different memory spaces for wrire and read operations.